-From beach time to backyard barbecues, yearly vacations to yard work, the summer brings with it a slew of outdoor activities under the sun.
-But the long summer days can also bring extremely high temperatures.
+From beach time to backyard barbecues, yearly vacations to yard work, the warmer weather brings with it a slew of outdoor activities under the sun.
+But the long, hot days can also bring extremely high temperatures.
 While you may have mastered the art of applying sunscreen, do you know how to handle the heat and avoid sun-related illnesses like heat exhaustion and heat stroke?

 Excessive heat can be stressful for the body.
 The higher the temperature and the more prolonged the exposure, the more dangerous.
 Very young children and the elderly are most at risk, though anyone can be susceptible to heat-related illnesses.

 According to experts with EVMS Family and Community Medicine, it’s important for those exposed to high summer temperatures to drink more water than usual, especially when working or exercising outside.
 The body loses fluids through sweat, so you can easily become dehydrated in scorching heat.
 If you wait until you’re thirsty, experts say, your body is already in need of more fluids.

 - Wear lightweight, light-colored and loose-fit clothing.

 - Limit your outdoor activities, like exercise, during the hottest parts of the day.